BracketSpace/Advanced-Cron-Manager/readme.txt

 = Can this plugin block WP Cron and help hooking it into Server Cron like WP-Cron Control plugin? =

 Yes, but WP-Cron Control is quite old and it's tactics is not needed anymore.
-Advanced Cron Manager can disable spawning WP Cron on site visit and will give you useful informations about added Server Cron task.
+Advanced Cron Manager can disable spawning WP Cron on site visit and will give you useful information about added Server Cron task.

 = Can you create a plugin for me? =